ggandor/leap.nvim/README.md

 the Gordian knot: a fixed pattern length combined with previewing labels can eliminate the surprise factor, and make the search-based method (our "jetpack") work smoothly.
-Fortunately, even a 2-character pattern - the shortest one with which we can play this trick - is long enough to sufficiently narrow down the matches most of the time.
+Fortunately, even a 2-character pattern - the shortest one with which we can play this trick - is usually long enough to sufficiently narrow down the matches.

 Fixed pattern length also makes **(safe) automatic jump to the first target** possible.
 Even with preview, labels are a necessary evil, and we should